polyfem/polyfem.github.io/docs/index.md

 The library is actively used in our research so expect frequent updates, fixes, and new features!

 News
 ----

+- We finally extracted the solvers from PolyFEM.
+You can now use the wrappers independently, check the [PolySolve repo](https://github.com/polyfem/polysolve).
+- PolyFEM [meshplot](https://skoch9.github.io/meshplot), [igl](https://libigl.github.io/) and [wildmeshing](https://wildmeshing.github.io/) are presented at a [Eurographics course](https://geometryprocessing.github.io/blackbox-computing-python/).
-- Bindings v0.5.2 with a new more pythonic interface, support for function in the right-hand side and exact solution
+- Bindings v0.5.2 with a new more pythonic interface, support for function in the right-hand side and exact solution.
 - PolyFEM is being used in biology!
 Check the [paper](https://pubs.acs.org/doi/10.1021/acs.nanolett.9b01505) or the [project page](https://cellogram.github.io)!
-- PolyFEM [meshplot](https://skoch9.github.io/meshplot), [igl](https://libigl.github.io/) and [wildmeshing](https://wildmeshing.github.io/) are presented at a [SIGGRAPH course](https://geometryprocessing.github.io/geometric-computing-python/) (07/30/2019)
+- PolyFEM [meshplot](https://skoch9.github.io/meshplot), [igl](https://libigl.github.io/) and [wildmeshing](https://wildmeshing.github.io/) are presented at a [SIGGRAPH course](https://geometryprocessing.github.io/geometric-computing-python/) (07/30/2019).
 - PolyFEM is now triangle and tetgen free.
 Stay tuned for the release of v0.5 in python with a new interface to high-order meshes and [meshplot](https://skoch9.github.io/meshplot) for the fast 3D plots!
 - PolyFEM as been used in "A Large Scale Comparison of Tetrahedral and Hexahedral Elements for Finite Element Analysis"!
 Check the [interactive plots](https://polyfem.github.io/tet-vs-hex/plot.html)!
 - PolyFEM now support high-order geometric maps!
 Check the SIGGRAPH paper "TriWild: Robust Triangulation with Curve Constraints" for more details!
 - PolyFEM has a [python interface](python.md)!
 - PolyFEM can do adaptive *a priori* $p$-refinement!
 Check the SIGGRAPH paper "Decoupling Simulation Accuracy from Mesh Quality" for more details!

-C++
+PolyFEM in C++
 ----

 [![Build Status](https://travis-ci.com/polyfem/polyfem.svg?branch=master)](https://travis-ci.com/polyfem/polyfem)
 [![Build status](https://ci.appveyor.com/api/projects/status/tseks5d0kydqhjot/branch/master?svg=true)](https://ci.appveyor.com/project/teseoch/polyfem/branch/master)

 For more details refer to the [C++ section](cxx_index.md)

 ### Compilation

 All the C++ dependencies required to build the code are included.
-It should work on Windows, macOS and Linux, and it should build out of the box with CMake:
+It should work on Windows, macOS and Linux, and it should build out-of-the-box with CMake:

     mkdir build
     cd build